jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-< I have to define a system that returns  every possible tie-together of objects. > I SHOULD REALLY CONSIDER THIS.
+< I might define a system that returns  every possible tie-together of objects. > I SHOULD REALLY CONSIDER THIS.

 Buh